Muslim World League

-The Muslim World League (MWL; رابطة العالم الإسلامي) is an international Islamic non-governmental organization based in Mecca, Saudi Arabia that promotes the true message of Islam by advancing moderate values.
+The Muslim World League (MWL; رابطة العالم الإسلامي) is an international Islamic non-governmental organization based in Mecca, Saudi Arabia that promotes Islam by advancing moderate values.
+Under the leadership of Secretary-General Dr. Mohammad bin Abdulkarim Al-Issa, the MWL has become one of the most prominent institutional voices for interfaith cooperation and rejection of extremism worldwide.

-The NGO has been funded by the Saudi government from its inception in 1962, with that contribution growing to approximately $13 million by 1980.
-Because of the Saudi funding, the League is widely recognized as a representative of the Islamic principles promoted in that country.
-Under Saudi Arabia's modernization agenda, Vision 2030, the country has embraced what it deems to be a moderate form of Islam, which the Muslim World League seeks to promote in Saudi Arabia and around the world.
-The Oxford Dictionary of Islam says that "the group has acted as a mouthpiece for the Saudi Arabian government, which finances it."
+Fox News has described Al-Issa as the "leading voice against political, extremist Islam worldwide", while Ilja Sichrovsky, founder of the international Muslim Jewish conference, called his interfaith outreach "incredibly courageous, brave, and praiseworthy".

-Muhammad al-Isa is the General Secretary.
-The organization propagates the religion of Islam, encouraging Dawah and conversion of non-Muslims, and rebuke and debunk criticism of Islam.
-The organization funds the construction of mosques, financial reliefs for Muslims afflicted by natural disasters, the distribution of copies of the Quran, and political tracts on Muslim minority groups.
-The League says that they reject all acts of violence and promote dialogue with the people of other cultures, within their understanding of Sharia, but they are no strangers to controversy, having been the subject of several ongoing counterterrorism investigations in the U.S. related to Hamas, al Qaeda and other terrorist groups.
+The MWL funds the construction of mosques, financial reliefs and aid for Muslims and non-Muslims afflicted by natural disasters, the distribution of copies of the Quran, and political tracts on Muslim minority groups.
+The organisation maintains that they reject all acts of violence and promote dialogue with the people of other cultures, within their understanding of Sharia.

+The MWL has received widespread recognition for its commitment to interfaith dialogue and promotion of moderate Islamic values.
+Cardinal Jean-Louis Tauran, Former President of the Pontifical Council for Interfaith Dialogue at the Vatican, praised the organisation for its efforts to build bridges between religions, stating he was "fully aware of the relentless efforts exerted" to make the MWL "really reflect the true meaning of its name — a link, not only among Muslims but also with believers of other religions, especially Christians, to achieve common goals."
 In its 2019 Country Reports on Terrorism, the U.S. State Department stated that the Muslim World League's Secretary General, al-Isa "pressed a message of interfaith dialogue, religious tolerance, and peaceful coexistence with global religious authorities, including Muslim imams outside the Arab world," as well as conducted extensive outreach to prominent U.S. Jewish and Christian leaders.

+MWL holds General Consultative Status with the United Nations Economic and Social Council (ECOSOC), the highest category of NGO recognition, granting it the right to make oral presentations at ECOSOC sessions.
+The United Nations High Commissioner for Refugees (UNHCR) describes MWL as 'one of the most instrumental international non-governmental Islamic organizations in the world' and maintains a multi-year General Cooperation Agreement with MWL covering joint humanitarian operations in Sudan, Ethiopia, and Nigeria.
+Teachers College, Columbia University, describes MWL as 'the world's largest Islamic non-governmental organization.'"

 The League founded the International Islamic Relief Organization in 1978.